shichao-an/notes/docs/lkd/ch7.md

 Processors can be orders of magnitudes faster than the hardware they talk to; it is not ideal for the kernel to issue a request and wait for a response from slower hardware.
 Instead, the kernel must be free to go and handle other work, dealing with the hardware only after that hardware has actually completed its work. [p113]

-How can the processor work with hardware without impacting the machine’s overall performance?
+How can the processor work with hardware without impacting the machine's overall performance?
 As one solution, **polling** incurs overhead, because it must occur repeatedly regardless of whether the hardware is active or ready.
 A better solution is to provide a mechanism for the hardware to signal to the kernel when attention is needed.
 This mechanism is called an **interrupt**.
 This chapter dicusses interrupts and how the kernel responds to them, with special functions called **interrupt handlers**.

 ### Interrupts